1999–2001 Liechtenstein financial crisis: Crisis

 On 8 November 1999, German newspaper Der Spiegel published a report by the Federal Intelligence Service that accused various banks, politicians, and judges within Liechtenstein of cooperating with organized criminal organizations, such as the Russian mafia and drug cartels, to promote money laundering.
 The same day, Prime Minister of Liechtenstein Mario Frick held a press conference and criticized the report as "dubious and unfair".
 In June 2000, Liechtenstein was blacklisted by the Financial Action Task Force.

 The Liechtenstein government commissioned Kurt Spitzer to investigate the allegations.
 He refuted them by arguing that the level of financial crime within Liechtenstein was on the same median as the rest of Europe, and that most of the money laundered within the country had previously been laundered elsewhere.
 Despite this, Spitzer's report highlighted organizational deficiencies, particularly in the provision of legal assistance.

 As a result of the crisis, Liechtenstein reformed its financial sector.
 In 2000 a legal assistance law was passed and the criminal law and due diligence laws were revised.
 Previously, trustees and lawyers could open accounts in Liechtenstein banks with the holder remaining anonymous.
 In addition, the courts of Liechtenstein, the financial police and financial market supervision were expanded, many of whom specialized in combating organized crime.
 On 23 June 2001, the Financial Action Task Force removed Liechtenstein from the blacklist.

-In 2000, Gabriel Marxer, a member of the Landtag of Liechtenstein, had his parliamentary immunity revoked and was subsequently arrested due to the scandal.
+In 2000 Gabriel Marxer, a member of the Landtag of Liechtenstein, had his parliamentary immunity revoked and was subsequently arrested in connection to the scandal.
 However, he was acquitted in 2002.